Skip to main content

 The Women With Their Spices

-Now when the Sabbath was past, Mary Magdalene, Mary the mother of James, and Salome bought spices, that they might come and anoint Him.
-Very early in the morning, on the first day of the week, they came to the tomb when the sun had risen.
-(Mark 16:1–2)
+2. Now when the Sabbath was past, Mary Magdalene, Mary the mother of James, and Salome bought spices, that they might come and anoint Him.
+(Mark 16:1)

 Mark and Luke agree that the women obtained and prepared spices, though Luke also adds fragrant oils.
-In ancient Israel, as across the Near East, such substances were used to honor the dead in burial practices.13 Because they were costly,14 their use signified reverence for the deceased.
+In ancient Israel, as across the Near East, such substances were used to honor the dead in burial practices.15 Because they were costly,16 their use signified reverence for the deceased.
 The women's desire to anoint Jesus, therefore, reflected not mere practicality but deep honor and devotion.

 The puzzle and three possible solutions